yamafaktory/grunt-locales/README.md

 ```

 ### AngularJS directive
-[angular-localize](https://github.com/blueimp/angular-localize) is a `localize` directive for [AngularJS](http://angularjs.org/), which uses the translation functions generated by grunt-locales.
+[angular-localize](https://github.com/blueimp/angular-localize) is a `localize` module for [AngularJS](http://angularjs.org/), which uses the translation functions generated by grunt-locales.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ * 2014-03-29   v6.0.0   Added support to parse locale Strings from localization method calls in JavaScript source files.
  * 2014-03-27   v5.0.1   Don't sanitize values for which the security context is not known yet; e.g. attributes instead of HTML element content.
  * 2014-03-26   v5.0.0   Store collected locale strings as value properties of localization objects to allow adding additional information to the localization data, e.g. the parsed template files.
  * 2014-02-26   v4.0.0   Updated to work with MessageFormat version 0.1.8; renamed option `messageFormatFile` to `messageFormatLocaleFile` and added option `messageFormatSharedFile`.